History of the Jews in Pittsburgh

-The history of the Jews in Pittsburgh dates back to the mid-19th century.
+Jews have lived in and around Pittsburgh since the mid-19th century.
 In 2002, Jewish households represented 3.8% of households in Allegheny County, Pennsylvania.
 As of 2017, there were an estimated 50,000 Jews in the Greater Pittsburgh area.
 In 2012, Pittsburgh's Jewish community celebrated its 100th year of federated giving through the Jewish Federation of Greater Pittsburgh.
 The city's Jewish federation is one of the oldest in the country, marking the deep historical roots of Jews in Pittsburgh.

 Founding

 There are no reliable records of the beginnings of the Pittsburgh Jewish community, but it has been ascertained that between 1838 and 1844 a small number of Jews, mostly from Baden, Bavaria, and Württemberg, Germany settled in and around Pittsburgh.
 These communities continued to expand from 1847 until 1852.
 Though the first official Jewish service was held in the autumn of 1844, Jews in Pittsburgh did not officially organize until 1847, when several men worshiped in a room on Penn Street and Walnut (now 13th) Street, having engaged the Rev. Mannheimer as cantor.
 After this meeting, the men also formed a Bes Almon Society and purchased a cemetery at Troy Hill.
 This newly formed organization lacked homogeneity due to the varying religious views of its members, and divisions and reunions took place from time to time until about 1853, when a united congregation was formed under the name Rodef Shalom.
 In 1864 a small group of congregants dissatisfied with the movement toward Reform practices at Rodef Shalom formed a breakaway Orthodox congregation, Etz Chayyim (Tree of Life), and purchased a cemetery at Sharpsburg.
 By 1886, Etz Chayyim, now called Tree of Life Congregation, had affiliated itself with the Conservative movement.

 In the broader American Jewish community, Pittsburgh is also famous for the 1885 "Pittsburgh Platform" which articulated bold and radical new ideas from the Reform movement on approaching theology and the modern world.

 At the turn of the century, two or three synagogues were established in or on the fringe of the area which is now called the Lower Hill District.
 One old building near Elm Street (called the "Old Jewish Church" by some) was demolished and replaced.
 A group called Beth Hamedrash Hagodol-Beth Jacob Congregation meets in the new synagogue.
 At least one old building has survived on nearby Miller Street in the area once known colloquially as "Jews Hill", although it has since been converted into a church.